jon077/soinc-gameon/README.md

-#  Foundations of Machine Learning
+#  Science Olympiad:  Game On

 ## Editing, rebuilding, and deploying this page